subtledoctor/SubtleD_hotfixes/README.md

 This will be irrelevant as of NPC_EE v6.3

-v34 Fix too Many Cantrips
+v34 Fix Too Many Cantrips

 This will prevent innate cantrips from piling up, properly removing those that you do not intend to prepare in a given day.

-This should be irrelevant as of SubtleD's Spell Tweaks v2 .6
+This should be irrelevant as of SubtleD's Spell Tweaks v2.6

+v35 Fix Proficiency Dialogue Not Disappearing

+This will fix the 'advance proficiency' dialogue from SubtleD's Stat Overhaul, which should be one-use-only but instead is once-per-day.

+This should be irrelevant as of SubtleD's Stat Overhauls v1.3.2